 • Trade unions appoint the employee representatives.
-On 2 January 2015, the proportion of female employee representatives on the boards of Swedish listed companies amounted to 29.6 per cent.
+On 15 June 2015, the proportion of female employee representatives on the boards of Swedish listed companies amounted to 30.1 per cent compared to 29.6 per cent on 2 January 2015, which is an increase of 0.5 percentage points.

-For further information, please contact Bjorn Kristiansson at bjorn.kristiansson@bolagsstyrningskollegiet.se or on +46 (0)760 000 078
+For further information:

+Björn Kristiansson, bjorn.kristiansson@bolagsstyrningskollegiet.se, +46 76 000 00 78